 The Science of ETX-155

-ETX-155 is an investigational novel, oral, next generation, neurosteroid GABAA PAM that demonstrates dual synaptic and extrasynaptic receptor activity with an approximate 24-hour half-life and no clinically meaningful food effect.
+ETX-155 is an investigational novel, oral, next generation, neurosteroid GABAA PAM that demonstrates broad potency at synaptic and extrasynaptic GABAA receptors and a differentiated pharmacokinetic profile.
 Preclinical and Phase 1 clinical data demonstrate the potential for ETX-155 to be a best-in-class treatment for multiple neuronal excitability disorders.

 Clinical Trials for ETX-155

-ETX-155 has completed Phase 1 clinical trials in healthy subjects and is now being developed in multiple proof-of-concept trials in patients with major depressive disorder and epilepsy.
+ETX-155 has completed Phase 1 clinical trials in healthy subjects and is planned to be developed in multiple Phase 2 trials in patients with major depressive disorder and epilepsy.

 - DRG, Unipolar Depression Disease Landscape & Forecast.
 Sept 2020

 - DRG, Epilepsy Disease Landscape & Forecast.
 Jan 2021